bebofofum/kaiju-frontend/README.md

 In terminal start the rails server by typing 'rails s'.

-In terminal navigate to the app Frontend directory but typing cd .. then type cd ../frontend.
+In terminal navigate to the app Frontend directory but typing cd .. to return to the outer directory then type cd ../kaiju-frontend.
 In the frontend directory type 'open index.html'.
 In your browser open a new window and enter 'localhost:' followed by the server address shown by the rails server, the last 4 digits after the colon.
 (For example 'Listening on 127.0.0.1:3000' would use 3000, as in localhost:3000)

 Project Contributors:
 Project License: